The Definitive Hi-Fi Glossary of Terms

 The lingering effect of reading a 128-page instruction manual written by people with engineering degrees.

-The feeling of nervousness after parting with a lot of money on one new device that you thought you needed.
+The feeling of nervousness after parting with a lot of money on one new device that you think you needed.
 (See 8K)

 The obscure family members you meet up with after the death of a wealthy relative.